Bansharesexpand_more Submitting Guide

 remove P1 (Medium)

-keyboard_arrow_down P2 (Low)
+expand_more P2 (Low)

-message DM SCAM
+message DM Scam

 To post a banshare, go to this form.
-All fields should be fairly intuitive, but here is a usage guide for each:
+All fields should be fairly intuitive, but here is a usage guide for each.

 - IDs: The IDs of the offending users.
 Please post this as an actual list of IDs.
 If it is too long, it will be automatically uploaded as a

 document, but if you paste a link, autoban will not work.
-If it is so long that the form rejects it, then you may need to post a link instead.
+If it is so long that the form rejects it, then you may need to post it as a link

-- Once you paste in your IDs, click the "Check IDs" button that appears to fetch all of the user tags to look them over and make sure you are bansharing the right people.
+- Once you paste your IDs, click Check IDs to fetch all of the users' tags to make sure you are bansharing the right people.

 - Evidence: Include enough evidence to prove that your reasons are valid and for other mods to make an informed decision on what to do.